-For over three decades, the Cascade Quartet has inspired audiences with their depth of sound and insightful interpretations.
+For more than four decades, the Cascade Quartet has inspired audiences with their depth of sound and insightful interpretations.
 With an incredible level of artistry and an irresistible energy, the quartet draws in new and seasoned listeners through creative programming, informative and engaging interactions from the stage, education, and communicating a passion for music in all that they do.

 In 1978, the Cascade Quartet was established by the Great Falls Symphony Association to fulfill its mission to bring high quality leadership to the string section of the orchestra, chamber music performances to the city of Great Falls, and further enrich the cultural experience of its residents.
 The resident quartet initiated the first season of the Great Falls Symphony’s Chamber Music Series and enabled the Symphony to expand its impact through many outreach and educational programs in the local schools as well as the Great Falls Youth Symphony.